How to Change Permissions (chmod) of a File

 Each row represents a permitted action for this file (or folder).
 Read means the user is allowed to view the file.
 Write means the user is allowed to edit the file.
 Execute means the user is allowed to run the file.

 It is very important that Group and World be able to view your website files.
-However, there are some files which you may not want anyone to see.
-If you remove the check for Read under Group and World, then the file will not show in anyone's browser (instead visitors will see a 403 Forbidden error).
+However, there are some files that you may not want anyone to see.
+If you remove the check for Read under Group and World, then the file will not show in anyone's browser (instead, visitors will see a 403 Forbidden error).

 In the File Manager, permissions are expressed as numbers.
 We are only concerned with 3 digits, so if you see 4 digits, then ignore the first one.
 Thus 0755 is the same as 755.

 The numbers represent a combination of each unique permission.
 Also, the first of the three digits represents the permissions for the Owner.
 The second digit represents the Group.
 The third digit represents the World.